-If your not completely familiar with falafel its a dish made with ground chickpeas/fava beans, onion and spices.
+If you're not completely familiar with falafel then it's a dish made with ground chickpeas/fava beans, onion and spices.
 They are then rolled into balls, and dropped into hot oil, sometimes sprinkled with sesame seeds after.
-They are then slightly squashed to be squeezed into a flat bread wrap and usually topped with tahini/hummus, pickles, salad and chillis.
-Great choice for vegetarians or thoses on a diet, well my kind of diet anyway.
+Then the falafel balls are slightly squashed to be squeezed into the flatbread wrap and usually topped with tahini/hummus, pickles, salad and chillies Great choice for vegetarians or those on a diet - well my kind of diet anyway.

-Finally, Hoxton’s falafel is wrapped up in Lebanese flat bread along with salad a good dollop of hummus, tahini and homemade organic pickles, chillies optional.
-If you’re looking elsewhere in London, Mr Falafel in Shepherds Bush specialising in Palestinian falafel is almost as good.
+Finally, Hoxton’s falafel is wrapped up in Lebanese flat bread along with salad a good dollop of hummus, tahini and homemade organic pickles - chillies optional.
+If you’re looking elsewhere in London and Hoxton Beach is nowhere near you then Mr Falafel in Shepherds Bush specialising in Palestinian falafel is almost just as good.